-There is one better way to keep a track on all the transactions within QuickBooks and that too in a chronological order.
+There is one better way to keep track of all the transactions within QuickBooks and that too in chronological order.
 And that is by going through QuickBooks transaction history (audit log).
-If you don’t already know how to make use of QuickBooks or access QuickBooks transaction history then just follow along:
+If you don’t already know how to make use of QuickBooks or access QuickBooks transaction history then just follow along.

 Use Audit LOG

 If you have any changes recently done then you can find all of that within your QuickBooks Audit log.
 Any transaction you make gets stored in the Audit Log.
 Thus if you want to see any transaction or want to keep a track of any financial entry recently done then follow the steps here:

 Before you follow, make sure you are using the program as an admin.

 To check the history of any transaction made, just follow the instructions below:

 - The very first thing you would need to do is to open up the transaction, you want to check out the history.

 - Now scroll down a bit and select the “More” tab.

 - This will display a new window showing you the history of that particular transaction.